haydenhigg/chrys/README.md

 ## concepts
 - *chrys.Frame*: a frame of TOHLCV data
 - *chrys.Pair*: a tradeable pair
-- *chrys.Feed*: a tradeable pair and an interval
+- *chrys.Feed*: a symbol and an interval
 - *chrys.Pipeline*: a stateful function pipeline

 ## to-do